Noyin/SDCND-Vehicle-Detection/writeup.md

 There were some challenges encountered while implementing the pipeline.
 Vehicles were not detected all the time and there where several false positives.
 To improve the performance of the pipeline, I averaged every five frames of the video and set a threshould (using `apply_threshold` function) to remove regions with low heat intensity.This outputs a more consistent bounding box for detected vehicles.To remove false positives, I excluded bounding boxes with width or height less than 50m.

-The pipeline performed generally well in detecting vehicles but the trained classifier sometimes miss identifies dark spots as vehicles thus creating false positives.
+The pipeline performed generally well in detecting vehicles but the trained classifier sometimes identifies dark spots as vehicles thus creating false positives.
 To tackle this problem, I would train a better classifier either by improving the quality of the dataset , get more dataset or use an ensemble of classifiers.